ClaudiaInSweden/visit-jarbo/README.md

 ## Credits

 ### Content
-Idea, content and text are developed by myselft.
+Idea, content and text are developed by myself.
 Inspiration for layout was taken from the walkthrough project "Love Running" and default SharePoint page layouts.

 - Detailed information about what kind of fish there are to catch is from [iFiske](https://www.ifiske.se/en/fishing-harnen-holmsjon-langsjon-m-fl-vatten.htm).